mattorp/synesthesia-ecosystem/README.md

 # Synesthesia Community Efforts

-This is a place to request, track and provide feedback for community efforts for [Synesthesia](https://synesthesia.live).
+This is a place to share, discuss, request, track and provide feedback for community efforts for [Synesthesia](https://synesthesia.live).
 Other helpful tools not directly connected to Synesthesia are listed as well.

 ## Contributing